 - Sharing practical and effective solutions roadblocks that have worked in the past.

-Administrative/Campus Policy, Including Accessibility in Curriculum, Information Resources, Legal, Procurement, Uncategorized
+Administrative/Campus Policy, Legal, Procurement, Teaching about Accessibility in Curriculum, Uncategorized

 Howard came to Purdue in 2018 from Michigan State University, where he earned his MA in Digital Rhetoric and Professional Writing and taught classes in writing, document design, and digital and hybrid pedagogy.
 His academic and research focus has been on designing and implementing new technologies that enhance existing good pedagogical practices, rather than replacing them.
 At Purdue, Howard works with faculty to find digital tools they can bring in to the classroom, with a focus on peer and faculty assessment technologies.
 Howard also has a passion for making sure that all classes are accessible to all students.
 At Purdue, Howard serves as a workshop facilitator and consultant on a variety of accessibility-related topics.
 Howard previously served on the planning committee for the Accessible Learning Conference and the Computers and Writing Conference, and as a communications editor for Kairos: A Journal of Rhetoric, Technology and Pedagogy.

 Dean has been providing accessibility and assistive technology services in several positions at Purdue since arriving in 1991.
 He has enjoyed working with farmers and ranchers with disabilities (Breaking New Ground) as well as coordinating accommodations for students with disabilities (Disability Resource Center).
 Dean’s current focus is on long-term and campus-wide accessibility needs of information technology.
 He leads campus education efforts to create accessible websites and documents.
 Dean received his M.S. degree in General Engineering from the University of Illinois at Urbana-Champaign.
 He enjoys spending time with family and appreciates all outdoor activities (except shoveling snow).